 piano;

-strings (violins I and II, violas, cellos, basses).
+strings (violins I and II, violas, cellos, and double basses).

-The following must appear on the title page of the composition
+The front page of the composition must include:

 - title of the composition